-All of a sudden, a garden seems pretty intimidating, definitely not for amateurs and something that might be best left to the experts.
-Well guess what?
+All of a sudden, a garden seems pretty intimidating, definitely not for amateurs, and something that might be best left to the experts.
+Well, guess what?
 Everyone was an amateur at some point, starting out with not much knowledge and needing some help.
-It is easier to start your home garden today than in any other time in history, as there are mountains of information and education out there and it is all pretty easy to find.
+It is easier to start your home garden today than at any other time in history, as there are mountains of information and education out there and it is all pretty easy to find.
 The Internet is full of good gardening advice in many areas.

 Now is the perfect time to start planning for what you want to do in your garden next year.
 Just get the planning started, then work on it as ideas bubble up from your subconscious.
 This way, you won’t be caught short when time becomes an issue in a couple of months.